5.56 vs. 9mm: Carbine Caliber Conundrum

 5.56 Compared to 9mm

-The 5.56 NATO is a rifle cartridge beloved by many firearms enthusiasts and utilized by militaries worldwide.
-It is accurate, has low recoil, and is chambered in many firearms.
-It can be used for hunting in some states, self-defense/home defense, target shooting, and competitive shooting.
+The 5.56 NATO is a rifle cartridge beloved by many firearm enthusiasts and utilized by militaries worldwide.
+It is accurate, low recoiling, and chambered in many firearms.
+It can be used for hunting, home defense, target shooting, and competitive shooting alike.

-The 9mm Luger is a pistol cartridge loved by countless firearms enthusiasts and militaries for different reasons.
-It’s accurate, has low recoil, and is chambered in revolvers, semi-auto pistols, and carbines.
+The 9mm Luger is a pistol cartridge that is similarly widely favored.
+It is accurate, has low recoil, and is chambered in semi-auto pistols and carbines alike.
 Its primary uses are home and self-defense, target shooting, and competitive shooting.

 So which one should you own?

-I own firearms chambered in both.
+I own firearms (pistols, carbines, and rifles) chambered in both, and enjoy firing them all.
+Some of my 9mm and 5.56 firearms would make for a better home defense or hunting gun, while others are ideal for concealed carry.
 But that’s not what this article is about.
-It’s about reaching a reasoned conclusion by comparing various aspects of the rounds’ performance including their recoil energy, trajectory, accuracy, ballistic coefficient,and suitability for self-defense.
+It’s about reaching a reasoned conclusion by comparing various aspects of these rounds’ performance, including their recoil energy, trajectory, accuracy, ballistic coefficient, and suitability for self-defense.

-At the end of this article, we will tally the results and announce an everlasting winner.
+At the end of this article, we will tally the results and announce a winner.

-Now that we know just how different these cartridges appear, let’s see how they translate into real-world situations.
+Now that we know just how different these cartridges appear, let’s see how those differences translate into real-world performance.

 Felt recoil varies from shooter to shooter and depends on firearm choice, stance, and ammo.
-On the other hand, free recoil is a more objective measure of how hard a cartridge kicks based on firearm weight, muzzle velocity, propellant weight, and bullet weight.
+Free recoil, on the other hand, is an objective measure of how hard a cartridge kicks.
+It is determined by four factors: firearm weight, muzzle velocity, propellant weight, and bullet weight.

-The 9mm has about 4 ft-lbs of free recoil, while the 5.56 NATO has only half a pound more, at 4.5 ft-lbs (the 5.56x45 generates significantly more recoil energy, but a 5.56 rifle’s greater mass proportionately absorbs that recoil).
-Most shooters won’t notice this difference.
+The 9mm has about 4 ft-lbs of free recoil, while the 5.56 NATO has only half a pound more.
+Consider this in light of the fact that the 5.56x45 generates significantly more recoil energy, although a 5.56 rifle’s greater mass proportionately absorbs that recoil.
+Most shooters won’t notice any difference.

 While the 9mm technically has less recoil, it’s not enough to make a drastic difference.
 This category is a draw.

-Because the 5.56 NATO is a rifle cartridge, it’s designed to be fired over much farther distances.
+Because the 5.56 NATO is a rifle cartridge, it's designed to be fired over much farther distances.
 A 100-yard shot with a 5.56 is relatively simple for most shooters to make consistently.
-The 9mm can make that shot in the hands of a skilled marksman, but its poor trajectory compared to the 5.56 trajectory will make it much more challenging.
+The 9mm can cover that distance in the hands of a skilled marksman, but its poor trajectory compared to the 5.56's would make that shot much more challenging.

-When fired from a firearm with a sight height of 1.5”, a 55 grain 5.56 NATO bullet can easily be zeroed in at 100 yards and will only drop -2.9” at 200 yards.
+When fired from a firearm with a sight height of 1.5", a 55 grain 5.56 NATO bullet can easily be zeroed in at 100 yards and exhibit -2.9" drop at 200 yards.

-To be fair, this isn’t an apples-to-apples comparison.
+To be fair, this isn't an apples-to-apples comparison.
 The 9mm has two disadvantages.
-The first is the nature of the handgun’s shorter barrel length; the second is its heavier bullet.
+The first is the nature of the handgun's shorter barrel; the second is its slower and heavier bullet.

 The 5.56 easily wins this section.